volodymyrhudyma/blog/content/blog/2020-10-18-convert-float-to-integer-in-javascript.md

 ## Math.trunc

-Returns the integer part of the number by removing any fractional digits.
+Returns the integer part of the number by removing any fractional digits:

 ```javascript
 // Positive